Let’s Build Some Muscle Mass

 That being said, exercising a lot does not give you a free pass to eat whatever you want.
 Foods that weren’t good for you before you started your training regimen still won’t be good for you.
 Fatty hamburgers, greasy pizzas, and microwave burritos are still full of empty calories and unnecessary fatty cholesterol.

 When training with a goal in mind, it’s especially important to eat a diet consisting of proteins, carbohydrates, and healthy fats.
-The results of your workout depend on what you eat.
+The results of your workout depending on what you eat.

 2. Watch Your Macros